 You get 3 sets of 50 Heirloom Shards (150 in total), which is exactly the cost of an Heirloom Set.
 If you feel like you kinda lost track of the Apex Packs you have opened up to date, you can visit this website, which was very kindly made by Mike Zarandona, to help us calculate how close we get to 500 Apex Packs.

 Up to date, there are 5 Heirlooms available, and the rumors for an upcoming Wattson Heirloom are getting wild, and even teased by the animators and developers themselves!
 Below you will find the list of all the Heirlooms released.
-The footage was taken by J’s Gaming Youtube Channel.
+Credit for the videos goes to J’s Gaming Youtube Channel.

 Release Date: February 4, 2019 (Launch Date)